Tacrolimus use while Breastfeeding

 CAS Registry Number

-Information presented in this database is not meant as a substitute for professional judgment.
+Disclaimer: Information presented in this database is not meant as a substitute for professional judgment.
 You should consult your healthcare provider for breastfeeding advice related to your particular situation.
 The U.S. government does not warrant or assume any liability or responsibility for the accuracy or completeness of the information on this Site.

-- Tacrolimus use during Pregnancy
+- During Pregnancy

 - Dosage Information